eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-2.md

 ### Exercise #2

+Did you notice how the server closed when the client disconnected?

+TODO

+Ask them to fix the issue

+Test cases to test the code

 ## Conclusion

 Congratulations!
 You have written a TCP client from the ground up which connected with a TCP server with the ability to send and receive messages.

-But there is a big drawback with the server from [Stage 1](/roadmap/phase-0/stage-1).
-Think about what it can be.
-You will find the answer to that question in the next stage.
+There are two methods to solve the above problem:

+1. With threading
+2. With epoll

+In the next stage we will work with threading.